TeseoLou/clancy-nook-walking-tours/README.md

 - **Low Importance & Low Feasibility**: Features like **Supplementary Media**, including brochures and audio snippets, rank lower in priority.
 While they could enhance the user experience, they are considered optional for the project's minimal viable product (MVP).

+---

 #### **Project Planning**
 This analysis directly informs project planning by providing a clear roadmap for prioritising features during development.
 Using the _GitHub Projects Board_ [here](https://github.com/users/TeseoLou/projects/3/views/2), I can allocate tasks based on importance and feasibility, ensuring high-priority components are delivered first.
 This approach aligns with the concept of a **Minimal Viable Product (MVP)**.

 The **Scope Plane** in UX design also comes into play here, ensuring that the identified components fit within the project's constraints while still delivering a meaningful experience.
 By focusing on features in the high-importance/high-feasibility quadrant and working down, the project remains achievable without sacrificing value.

+---

 ### **Scope**
-The Scope Plane in UX design addresses the functional and content requirements necessary to fulfill the strategic objectives outlined in the Strategy Plane.
+The Scope Plane in UX design addresses the functional and content requirements necessary to fulfil the strategic objectives outlined in the Strategy Plane.
 While the Strategy Plane defines _why_ the project exists and _who_ it serves, the Scope Plane determines _what_ the website needs to achieve those goals.

 The Scope Plane encompasses both **functional requirements** (features and interactivity) and **content requirements** (information and media).
 These elements work together to deliver a seamless user experience that meets user needs and supports the business objectives.
 By focusing on the scope early in the process, developers can outline a clear plan that ensures every feature or piece of content serves a defined purpose, avoiding feature creep or misaligned priorities.

 For the Clancy Nook website, the Scope Plane is essential to identifying the core features of the website by establishing what functional and content requirements will enable the project to meet its business goals and user needs effectively.
 The _Components_, _User Stories_, and _Business Goals_ presenting previously play a crucial role in defining and prioritising these requirements, ensuring the project remains focused and aligned with its objectives.

+---

 #### **Deriving Requirements**
 Through this analysis, it becomes evident that the components summarise the essential requirements for the website in terms of what must be achieved to deliver value to both users and the business.
 These requirements naturally prioritise themselves into three categories: must-have, should-have, and could-have requirements.